Simret/CustomerSupport-Agent/README.md

 # AI Assistant for customers

-This is the AI agent for customers to give AI Assistant.
+This is an AI agent for customers to give AI Assistant.